Kinect Capital was originally known as the Technology Innovation Center by Dr. Wayne Brown and Bradley Bertoch.

-Our vision is to empower emerging and diverse entrepreneurs to create technologically and commercially sustainable companies that increase high-quality jobs and new economic opportunities in under-served regions of the US.
+Our vision is to empower emerging and diverse entrepreneurs to create sustainable companies that increase high-quality jobs and new economic opportunities in under-served regions of the US.

-Formed in 1983 as an educational 501(c)3 non-profit, Kinect Capital (or VCO®) was the first venture accelerator and has become the most efficient, cost-effective economic development organization in the United States.
+Formed in 1983 as an educational 501(c)3 non-profit, Kinect Capital was the first venture accelerator and has become the most efficient, cost-effective economic development organization in the United States.

 And on a national basis, Kinect Capital has launched tech commercialization programs in Alabama, Arizona, California, Hawaii, Idaho, Illinois, New York, and Texas.

 All Kinect Capital programs are designed to assist companies in